TanishkBansode/personal-archive/README.md

 go run main.go
 ```

-Visit `http://localhost:8080/` in your web browser to view the blog application.
+Visit `http://localhost:8080/` in your web browser to view the writings application.

-## How to Add a New Blog Post
+## How to Add a New Writing

-1. Create a new `.txt` file in the `blogs` directory
+1. Create a new `.txt` file in the `writings` directory
-2. The filename should be the title of the blog (e.g., `my-new-blog.txt`)
+2. The filename should be the title of the writing (e.g., `my-new-lit.txt`)
-3. Write the content of your blog inside the `.txt` file
+3. Write the content of your writing inside the `.txt` file

 ## Technologies Used